Edmund LaCour: Failed nomination to district court under Trump

 On May 20, 2020, President Donald Trump announced his intent to nominate LaCour to serve as a United States district judge of the United States District Court for the Middle District of Alabama.
 On June 2, 2020, his nomination was sent to the Senate.
 President Trump nominated LaCour to the seat vacated by Judge Andrew L. Brasher, who was elevated to the United States Court of Appeals for the Eleventh Circuit.
-One of Alabama's U.S. Senators, Doug Jones, refused to return a blue slip consenting to LaCour's confirmation.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 Later that same day, his renomination was sent to the Senate.
+LaCour's nomination was ultimately blocked by Democratic U.S. Senator Doug Jones, who refused to return a blue slip consenting to LaCour's confirmation.
 On February 4, 2021, his nomination was withdrawn by President Joe Biden.

-Second nomination to district court under Trump
+Federal judicial service

 On August 12, 2025, Donald Trump announced his intent to nominate LaCour for a position on the Northern District of Alabama court.
 On September 3, 2025, a confirmation hearing was held for LaCour and other nominees by the United States Senate Judiciary Committee.
 On October 1, 2025, the Senate Judiciary Committee voted to report his nomination to the full U.S. Senate by a 12–10 party-line vote.
 On October 28, 2025, the Senate invoked cloture on his nomination by a 53–46 vote.
+The next day, his nomination was confirmed by a 51–47 vote.

 He received his commission on November 3 and was sworn into office by Chief Circuit Judge William H. Pryor Jr. on November 4.